- Rate Movie[Total: 26 Average: 3.1]

 |Domestic Gross: $7,027,290

 BASEketball was David Zucker’s first directing project since The Naked Gun 2½: The Smell of Fear and his first picture outside of the Zucker Abrahams Zucker team — which had produced the goofy comedy classics Airplane!, Ruthless People, Top Secret! and The Naked Gun series.
 David Zucker’s solo outings were a plague of bad comedies that continued with My Boss’s Daughter, Scary Movie 3, Scary Movie 4 and the execrable An American Carol.

 David Zucker had been working on a Davy Crockett project at Universal, but it stalled because of the large budget and script problems.
-He had a first look deal at Universal and pitched the low brow and lower budget BASEketball, which landed a greenlight from the studio for $25 million.
+He had a first look deal at Universal and pitched this low-brow and lower budget picture, which landed a greenlight.
+The budget for BASEketball was $25 million.
 The movie was based off of a game he invented and played in the 1980s and he had failed twice to turn it into a TV series over the years.
 A pilot episode was filmed as a TV game starring Chris Rock and then was retooled as a HBO series, where it quickly fell apart because of a terrible script.